TovCat/Kujo/README.md

 * vector-cif: translation vector from .cif file (obviously, available only if you read .cife file before).
 Possible values are: "a", "b", "c" standing for a, b, c translation vectors respectively.
 * multiplier: number (floating or integer) to multiply the vector.

 Currently, not all functions that coded in Kujo are accessible via input file.
-You may try to use them by importing Jujo libraries directly, however if considering to do that, I would urge you to reconsider your decision, since not guaranties are given that they would work the way you want them to work.
+You may try to use them by importing Kujo libraries directly, however if considering to do that, I would urge you to reconsider your decision, since not guaranties are given that they would work the way you want them to work.